Asbestosis vs Mesothelioma Overview

 - Unexplained loss of appetite or weight loss

-While there is no cure for this rare cancer, mesothelioma patients may achieve longer survival rates depending on their mesothelioma cell type, age, overall health, and other factors.
+While there is no cure for this rare cancer, mesothelioma patients may survive longer depending on their cell type, age, overall health, and other factors.

 Asbestosis Symptoms